Shock Treatment (1964 film): Plot

 After regaining consciousness a second time, Nelson, in a wheelchair, must continue to feign being catatonic to avoid a third injection.
 When Cynthia visits him, Nelson waits until the attendant leaves to tell her of his predicament.
 Cynthia signals when the attendant is approaching.
 That evening at a dance, Ashley wheels a "catatonic" Nelson outside and begins to scold him for pretending to be his friend according to Beighley.
 Nelson cannot give away his consciousness even as Ashley attempts to strangle him in fury at his "betrayal".
 Cynthia arrives with an orderly to save him and slips him a key she has stolen.
 When the orderly takes Nelson to his room, Nelson attacks him and escapes from the hospital.

 Fleeing to Manning's home, Nelson finds that Manning has died of a heart attack and Manning's secretary has no knowledge of the impersonation.
 The secretary calls the police, but Nelson overhears and manages to escape before they arrive.

-Nelson arrives at the Townsend estate as Ashley and Beighley are digging a hole where Ashley has buried the money.
+Nelson arrives at the Townsend estate as Ashley and Beighley are digging a hole to retrieve the $1 million.
 The sack Ashley has buried contains nothing but the ashes of burnt money.
-Ashley snaps at Beighley, who is angry with him, incredulous that he burned $1 million.
-When she hits him, repeatedly asking him where the money is, Ashley attacks her; however, Dale intervenes and stops him from killing her.
+Ashley snaps at Beighley, who is angry with him.
+When she hits him, repeatedly asking him where the money really is, Ashley attacks her; however, Dale intervenes and stops him from killing her.
 During the fight, Ashley is impaled by a spiked fence.
 Beighley's desperation for the money sends her into a state of delusion, succumbing to madness and determined to recover the money, believing it to be buried somewhere on the estate.

 Nelson testifies at Beighley's sanity hearing, and she herself is institutionalized, insisting repeatedly that she knows the money exists "after 31 separate hours" of questioning Ashley.
 As Beighley rambles to other patients in the institution's recreational grounds, Cynthia is discharged, leaving the institution with Nelson.